Promoting British Values at East Boldon Junior School

 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.

-French and Spanish are taught and the school holds the British Council International School Award.
+French and Mandarin are taught and the school holds the British Council International School Award.